hauptmedia/operaton-keycloak/examples/jwt/README.md

 ```

 The Web Security configuration is responsible for
-* Registering the `KeycloakJwtAuthenticationFilter` with the `KeycloakJwtAuthenticationProvider` acting as a bridge between Keycloak and Camunda.
+* Registering the `KeycloakJwtAuthenticationFilter` wioperatonBpmPropertiesth the `KeycloakJwtAuthenticationProvider` acting as a bridge between Keycloak and Camunda.
 * Registering the `KeycloakConfigurationFilterRegistrationBean` which provides access to the Keycloak server configuration.

 Finally you have to configure the Keycloak Server and Client as well as the Spring Security JWT resource server by providing issuer URI as follows: